 How much I spent in London: 4 days in the English capital!

-Four days strolling through London, watching time go by in little coffee shops, dinner dates with friends, drifting from one museum to the next… the only thing that could’ve made it more perfect would be if I had Benedict Cumberbatch by my side!
+Four days strolling around and finding the best things to do in London, watching time go by in little coffee shops, dinner dates with friends, drifting from one museum to the next… the only thing that could’ve made it more perfect would be if I had Benedict Cumberbatch by my side!
 Oh well…always keep something to wish for, right?
 The first part of my wish came true though, when I went to London by myself for four days.

 London is known to be not that cheap, and it definitely wasn’t.
 But I’ll show you how much I spent during my city trip in London and how you can reduce these costs yourself.